-No agricultural activity, operation, facility or appurtenances thereof shall be or become a nuisance as defined in Chapter 1.22 LCC, regardless of past or future changes in the surrounding area’s land use or zoning designation, when conducted or maintained for commercial purposes, and in a manner consistent with current best management practices, not superseding local, state or federal regulations and involving uses allowed under the Agriculture Resource Land (ARL) and Rural Development District (RDD) zones.
+No agricultural activity, operation, facility or appurtenances thereof, as defined in RCW 7.48.310, shall be or become a nuisance as defined in Chapter 1.22 LCC, regardless of past or future changes in the surrounding area’s land use or zoning designation, when conducted or maintained: for commercial purposes, in a manner consistent with current best management practices, and in a manner not superseding local, state or federal regulations.
+This policy recognizes that best management practices may be subject to varying conditions including, but not limited to, geographic location, weather, soil types and conditions, type of crop or livestock, and management systems.

 (1) Notwithstanding any other provision in this chapter, agricultural activities conducted on ARL or RDD farmlands, if consistent with good and generally accepted agricultural and management practices and established prior to surrounding activities, are presumed to be reasonable and shall not be found to constitute a nuisance unless the activity has a substantial adverse effect on the public health and safety.

-(2) If that agricultural activity is undertaken in conformity with generally accepted agricultural and management practices and with federal, state and local laws and regulations and health department guidelines, it is presumed to be good agriculture practice and not adversely effecting the public health and safety.
+(2) If that agricultural activity is undertaken in conformity with generally accepted agricultural and management practices and with federal, state and local laws and regulations and health department guidelines, the activity is presumed to be good agriculture practice and not adversely affecting the public health and safety.